The no-nonsense guide to GPS vehicle tracking technology: helping you work smarter, save money, and stay one step ahead of the competition.

 Payment terms can vary, but patience and professionalism will help you manage them effectively.
 Some shippers pay promptly, while others might run on specific schedules, like the first Tuesday of the month.

-Lee advises waiting a couple of days after the due date before chasing a payment.
+Lee Gueller advises waiting a couple of days after the due date before chasing a payment.
 “Don’t go in all guns blazing,” he says.
 Start with a polite phone call to confirm they received your invoice.
 Often, payments are simply delayed due to busy schedules or admin errors.

 Sending invoices as soon as the job is complete speeds up the payment process.
 Many shippers appreciate having the invoice emailed immediately, as it helps them process payments faster.